 Functions

-keyword is used to begin a function definition.
+The func keyword is used to begin a function definition.
 Functions in Betty are

 defined at the root level.